What's the fastest broadband in my area?

 These are often smaller providers with their own local network, and sometimes offer FTTP (fibre-to-the-premises) broadband.
 That means the line is fully fibre optic, all the way from the exchange to your home - as opposed to FTTC (fibre-to-the-cabinet) broadband, which still uses a copper line between your home and the local street cabinet.
 Needless to say, FTTP is markedly faster.

-There's also BT's budding G.fast network, which offers speeds up to 300Mb - but again, it's only available in a small number of selected areas.
+There's also BT's budding G.fast network, which offers speeds as high as 300Mb - but again, it's only available in a small number of selected areas.

 Another thing to bear in mind is that broadband this fast is often pretty expensive.
-It's almost certainly cheaper to go with Virgin Media or an up to 76Mb fibre package if they're available.
+It's almost certainly cheaper to go with a more mainstream provider if they're available.

 What speed do I need?

 Most households don't necessarily need broadband quite as fast as 300Mb.
 You could save money by choosing something less intensive.
-An up to 38Mb fibre connection is pretty capable, for instance - it's enough bandwidth to stream HD video on two or more devices at once, easily.
+A 35Mb fibre connection is pretty capable, for instance - it's enough bandwidth to stream HD video on two or more devices at once, easily.

-An ultrafast, up to 300Mb line is best for a really big household with lots and lots of devices, or anyone who wants the fastest possible speeds for downloading large files, gaming, streaming in 4K quality, work, and so on.
+An ultrafast, 300Mb+ line is best for a really big household with lots and lots of devices, or anyone who wants the fastest possible speeds for downloading large files, gaming, streaming in 4K quality, work, and so on.
 Most other households will get on fine with a slower package.

 We recommend using our speed checker tool to give you an idea of what your current connection is like, and what speed you reckon you'll need.